infinyon/fluvio/DEVELOPER.md

 $ export PATH="/opt/homebrew/opt/llvm@16/bin:$PATH"
 ```

-For ubuntu:
+**Ubuntu**:

 See https://apt.llvm.org for installing LLVM.
 LLVM up to 16 is confirmed to work.

 ```bash
 $ ./actions/zig-install.sh
 ```

 ## Building and running Fluvio cluster from source code for local binaries

 It is recommended to use native binaries for development and testing but not for production.

+> [!IMPORTANT]
-For production, please build docker image and run in the Kuberentes as pod.
+> For production, please build docker image and run in the Kuberentes as pod.

 You still need to have Kubernets cluster running.